UCLCSSA/User-Specification/Function-Specification.md

 The personal time table contains two components:

-1. Scroll bar which displays today's lecture(s).
+1. Horizontal slider which displays today's lecture(s).
 2. *Show Full Timetable* button ("显示完整课表").

 Each lecture is displayed inside a *block* which represents a time slot (c.f. outlook calendar events).

-It is REQUIRED that the scroll bar only moves when the user scrolls it.
+It is REQUIRED that the horizontal slider only moves when the user scrolls it.

 #### 2.3.1 Block